 You may have heard of the expression “Connecting The Dots”.
-I dare to say it probably has been around for decades, if not centuries, perhaps transcribed in meaning from many different cultures and languages to our english one today.
-Some time ago, I started to delve deeper into exploring its meaning and I wonder how may other people even fully understand what it means, how to recognize it and most importantly, how to apply its meaning in their own life.
+I dare to say it probably has been around for decades, if not centuries, perhaps transcribed in meaning from many cultures and languages to our english one today.
+Some time ago, I started to delve deeper into exploring its meaning and I wonder how many other people even fully understand what it means, how to recognize it and most importantly, how to apply its meaning in their own life.
 In this article I will best explain what it means to me and why you should understand its application well enough to benefit from recognizing and apply its pattern in your life.

 Let’s Define Your Dots

 Before we start connecting them, let’s first define what a dot is.
 What exactly is a dot?
 It can be most anything to each and every person.
 To be specific, there is no specific definition.
 Over time everyone creates their dots.
 But I chance to guess that not everyone knows how to connect their dots.
 If your dots remain unconnected then you have lost opportunities just sitting there in your past.
 Maybe this is you ?